I had just left the psych ward.

 Even when broken in body and spirit, we are better together.

-Though enamored of hiding, we are better together.
+Though more comfortable when hiding, we are better together.

 If far from home in an unexpected place, we are better together.